theiyan/theiyan/README.md

 - 👋 Hi, I’m @theiyan
-- 👀 I’m interested in Remote Job especially for DBA
+- 👀 I’m interested in analyzing shomething
 - 🌱 I’m currently learning GO
 - 💞️ I’m looking to collaborate on project which need DBA
 - 📫 How to reach me on instagram @theiyan